rnduldulaojr/tornado-swirl/README.md

 Swirl uses the ```@restapi``` decorator to get both the routing info AND the swagger spec which is derived from the method module docs.
 While ```@schema``` decorator is used to mark classes to include them into the ```components/schemas``` section of the resulting OpenAPI spec.

 ## Current Release:
+* V. 0.1.14 -- Modified handling of enabled_methods, added 'head' to list by default.
 * V. 0.1.13 -- Added "Deprecated" to mark deprecated APIs.
 * V. 0.1.12 -- Modified parameter naming to allow hypen/underscore digits.
 * V. 0.1.11 -- Fixed bug where descriptions are not being included in schema and schema properties.